-This result suggests that not only the firm gained; there was also less fooling of the planners, for whom there was a clear rationale to turn a blind eye to the rule-breaking involved because, in the outcome, the plan was fulfilled more honestly.
+In short, behaving corruptly to soften her resource constraint helped the loyal manager to fulfil the plan with less effort, less hidden inflation, and more true real output than would have been possible otherwise.
+This result suggests that not only the firm gained; there was also less fooling of the planners, for whom there was a clear rationale to turn a blind eye to the rule-breaking involved since in the outcome the plan was fulfilled more honestly.

 The welfare implications are ambiguous, however.
-Consumers would have been better off in the current period in terms of real consumption because real output had increased.
-As long as production finished at the end of the current period we can assume that all goods produced currently were consumed.
+Consumers would have been better off in the current period in terms of real consumption because real output had increased; as long as production finished at the end of the current period we can assume that all goods produced currently were consumed.
 But it is not clear that this period's consumption would have risen by enough to compensate for the consumption lost in the last period by being recycled back into production.
 This depends on the efficiency with which the firm captured hidden revenues and converted them into additional inputs, and on the firm's initial endowment; a firm that started capital-poor would make more productive use of siphoning.

-For consumers subject to a cash constraint, the effect of siphoning on prices must also be taken into account.
-Consumers would have paid less for supplies in the current period because of less hidden inflation, but in the previous period some of them would have paid more for supplies because of a combination of higher free market prices and covert side payments.
+For consumers subject to a cash constraint the effect of siphoning on prices must also be taken into account.
+Consumers would have paid less for supplies in the current period because of less hidden inflation but in the previous period some of them would have paid more for supplies because of a combination of higher free market prices and covert side payments.